mikahama/uralicNLP/README.md

 An example of querying the Skolt Sami dictionary with *car*.

+### Parsing UD CoNLL-U annotated TreeBank data

+UralicNLP comes with tools for parsing and searching CoNLL-U formatted data.
+Please refer to [the Wiki for the UD parser documentation](https://github.com/mikahama/uralicNLP/wiki/UD-parser-(experimental)).

 # Cite

 If you use UralicNLP in an academic publication, please cite it as follows: